Chalay Thay Saath: Filming

 The film is focused the Hunza culture and it was shot in the Northern Areas of Pakistan in the region of Gilgit-Baltistan It took the film crew over 40 days to complete the film shoot in the Hunza region.

 Release

 The film was released on 21 April 2017 in Pakistan.
 The Film was later released in Hong Kong, China in 2018.

 Box office

 The film opened up to mainly empty cinemas.
 The film collected 75 lacs in its first week.
 The film hardly ran for 3 weeks in cinemas and grossed 1.5 crores in its lifetime run in Pakistan.
 The film was also later released in Hong Kong.
-Reports suggested that the film opened to a full house in Hong Kong.